What is Breast Reconstruction Surgery?

 They will require minimal recovery time as it is a daycare procedure.

-Reconstructed breasts will not resemble the person’s natural breasts or provide the same type of sensation.
-However, with time, some sensation may return.
+- Reconstructed breasts will not resemble the person’s natural breasts or provide the same type of sensation.
+However, with time, some sensations may return.

 People might experience the following in the initial months of recovery from breast reconstruction surgery: